Relatio’s mission is to love all our neighbors and ourselves through relationship and service.

 One cottage has 3 bedrooms, 1 bathroom, a laundry room, and a living room.
 The other cottage has 2 bedrooms, 1 bathroom, a dining room, and a kitchen.
 Although the cottages are two buildings separated by a driveway, together they make one full, shared living space.

-To apply to be a resident intern in Relatio, download and complete the Application and Verification of Enrollment & Good Standing forms.
-Submit via email to the Program Manager, Kate Davis.
-The application process includes an interview with at least two current interns.
+To apply to be a resident in Relatio, download and complete the Application and Verification of Enrollment & Good Standing forms.
+Submit via email to the Director, Kate Davis.
+The application process includes an interview with at least two current residents.
 An additional interview may be required.
-Once your application has been received, the Program Manager will confirm and schedule your interviews.
+Once your application has been received, the Program Director will confirm and schedule your interviews.

-If you have questions or would like a conversation to discern if Relatio is a good fit for you, please contact the Program Manager, Kate Davis.
+If you have questions or would like a conversation to discern if Relatio is a good fit for you, please contact the Program Director, Kate Davis.

 Frequently Asked Questions